 PhD Studentships from the AHRC Centre for Doctoral Training in Celtic Languages

 The University of Edinburgh is part of a consortium of twelve institutions which has been awarded funding in the amount of £1.85 million from the Arts and Humanities Research Council (AHRC) to support postgraduate studentships and training in Celtic Languages for 2014-19.
-Under the new Centres for Doctoral Training (CDT) scheme, the consortium, comprised of Bangor University, Queen’s University Belfast, Swansea University, the Universities of Aberdeen, Cambridge, Edinburgh, Glasgow, Oxford, Ulster, the University of the Highlands and Islands, the University of Wales Centre for Advanced Welsh and Celtic Studies, and the University of Wales Trinity Saint David, will consider applications for postgraduate studentships in Celtic Languages.
+Under the Centres for Doctoral Training (CDT) scheme, the consortium, comprised of Bangor University, Queen’s University Belfast, Swansea University, the Universities of Aberdeen, Cambridge, Edinburgh, Glasgow, Oxford, Ulster, the University of the Highlands and Islands, the University of Wales Centre for Advanced Welsh and Celtic Studies, and the University of Wales Trinity Saint David, will consider applications for postgraduate studentships in Celtic Languages.

 The website for the CDT in the Celtic Languages, which gives full details on the application procedure can be found here:

-Completed PhD applications should be made via the University of Edinburgh online application system by Friday 30 January 2015 in order to ensure that your PhD application is processed in time for consideration within a very tight selection timescale.
+Completed PhD applications should be made via the University of Edinburgh online application system by 4th December 2017 in order to ensure that your PhD application is processed in time for consideration within a very tight selection timescale.